a2roger/backup/w1_generativeart/readme.md

 ![ordering](img/leftrotsecond.png)

-* Transformation review (for more on this, see [Processing's tutorial](https://processing.org/tutorials/transform2d/))
+For more information about transformations in Processing, see [Processing's tutorial](https://processing.org/tutorials/transform2d/).

 #### Experiments